mbmccormick/mbmccormick.github.io/_posts/2011-09-14-install-windows-8-on-a-google-cr-48.md

 comments: true
 categories: []
 ---
-Clearly <a href="http://mbmccormick.com/2011/08/install-ubuntu-11-04-on-a-google-cr-48/" target="_blank">I&rsquo;m trying</a> to find a good use for my <a href="http://www.google.com/chromebook/" target="_blank">Google Cr-48</a>.
-Today I was able to get the <a href="http://www.microsoft.com/presspass/press/2011/sep11/09-13FutureofComputingPR.mspx" target="_blank">Windows 8 Developer Preview</a> installed on a Google Cr-48.
+Clearly <a href="http://mbmccormick.com/2011/08/install-ubuntu-11-04-on-a-google-cr-48/" target="_blank">I'm trying</a> to find a good use for my <a href="http://www.google.com/chromebook/" target="_blank">Google Cr-48</a>.
+Today I was able to get the <a href="http://www.microsoft.com/presspass/press/2011/sep11/09-13FutureofComputingPR.mspx" target="_blank" data-proofer-ignore>Windows 8 Developer Preview</a> installed on a Google Cr-48.
 It is somewhat involved, but nonetheless I will detail my steps here.
 This is not for the faint of heart, and I take no responsibility for what you do to your laptop.
 This guide assumes that you have backed up any important information from your existing OS on your Google Cr-48, whether that is Chrome OS, Ubuntu, or something else.
 The instructions below will completely erase the data on your laptop and overwrite with Windows 8.

 **Disable BIOS protection:**